Skip to main content

 • public_updated_at - The date/time that this document was last changed

-• schema_name - The GOV.UK content schema that this edition conforms to
+• schema_name - The schema (in content_schemas) that this edition conforms to

 • title - The title of the edition